 Motorcycle Helmet and shoes mandatory for motorcycle riders; approval of headgear; responsibility for juvenile riders; sale of helmets.

-(b) No person shall operate or ride upon a motorcycle or motor-driven cycle unless he is wearing shoes.
+(b) No person may operate or ride upon a motorcycle or motor-driven cycle unless he is wearing shoes.

 (c) This section does not apply to persons riding within an enclosed cab.

 (d) The Director of Public Safety is hereby authorized to approve or disapprove protective headgear, and to issue and enforce regulations establishing standards and specifications for the approval thereof.
 The Director of Public Safety shall publish lists of all protective headgear which have been approved by him.